lab11/socitrack/software/phone/README.md

 by the hardware.

-tritag-summon
+summon
 -------------

-App for summon on mobile phones.
-See the readme in the folder.
+App for Summon on mobile phones.
+See the README in the folder `summon`.

 tritag.js
 ---------

-This is a script that runs with Node.js to get range estimates from the TriTag device.
+This is a script that runs with Node.js to get range estimates from the carrier board.

 To use: